 After the first generation of concrete posts ended, the main era of the R4 railing came to bear in 1940.
 The introduction of a new plan set for the R4 railing in 1940 appears to have brought about the end to the old concrete railing post.
 The new concrete railing post featured a square post with an inset keyhole shape on the face.
 A companion metal post with a similar keyhole design was also made available on these plan sheets.

 However, as far as metal posts are concerned, the keyhole design was not as popular as another design where the square metal posts had three metal strips attached to the faces of the posts in a pattern similar to the first generation concrete posts.
 Unfortunately, these metal posts with the strips of metal on them proved to be a poor design.
 Over time, pack rust forms between the strips and the actual post, and the strips will bow out and/or break off.
 Many bridges today with the metal posts are missing a large number of their strips.
-The image below at left is shown as an example of a metal post with the strips intact, while the image on the right shows a metal post where the strips have broken off.
+See comparison below.

 The Riverside Park Drive Bridge in Grand Rapids is an unassuming little bridge that may have been what inspired the Michigan State Highway Department to develop the R4 standard.
 With a given construction date of 1930, before the R4 standard was developed, the bridge has railings that are different but extremely similar to the first generation R4 railings.
 The concrete posts, while narrower, have the same inset architectural detailing on the faces.
 The metal panels are significantly different in construction and proportions and are very lightweight, but the overall architectural arrangement of the parts is the same.
 It is assumed this bridge was built by the city, since it is located in a park.
 The City of Grand Rapids unfortunately does not retain plans for this bridge however.
 It may never be known, but it seems possible that this bridge may have inspired the R4 railing standard.